-Multiple (Graduate) Research Assistants, and Post-Doctoral Research Fellow positions are available in the Dr. Cui Tao’s group at the School of Biomedical Informatics (SBMI) at the University of Texas Health Science Center at Houston.
+Multiple Research Assistants, Post-Doctoral Research Fellow, and Research Faculty positions are available in Dr. Cui Tao’s group at the School of Biomedical Informatics (SBMI) at the University of Texas Health Science Center at Houston.
 Our laboratory is focusing on biomedical data and knowledge integration/management, big data science, natural language processing, and machine learning/deep learning approaches applied to health and health behavioral research including cancer research, clinical decision support, and patient communication.

 The positions are under the direct supervision of Cui Tao, PhD to support skilled computer scientists and informaticians interested in developing a career in data science applied to biomedical informatics research.
 The position includes opportunities to receive training in data management, developing machine learning/deep learning methods to analyze big biomedical data, proposal/paper writing, and developing an independent area of research.
 The research fellow candidate will also have opportunities in working closely with students including co-mentoring graduate/intern students and providing supports in lectures.

 Requirements for this position include having completed a BS (MS preferred) for the research assistant position or a PhD for the Post-Doc Fellow position preferably from Computer Science, Statistics, Biomedical Informatics, or Engineering, demonstrated strong quantitative analytic skills including programming skills, and evidence in publishing research article related to biomedical informatics and computer sciences.
 The position offers a competitive stipend/salary, benefits, office space, and access to internal sources of pilot project support.

 How to Apply